chingu-voyage5/2-Bears/README.md

 # 2 Bear App
-> A Non-Profit Mobile Food Ordering App
+> A  Mobile Food Ordering Point of Sale App

 ## Table of Contents
 * [About](#about)